dbetteridge/dbetteridge.github.io/content/blog/dont-feed-after-midnight/index.md

 description: Gremlin setup and structure
 tags:
   - node
-  - neptune
+  - Neptune
   - graph
   - gremlin
   - gremlin-javascript
 ---

-I have recently been working with the gremlin query language and the neptune and tinkergraph databases to handle querying some deeply nested data that does not fit well with a traditional relational database, in the process i've found some useful setup and structure to make things a bit cleaner.
+Below I describe some techniques I have found for querying deeply nested data that does not fit well in a traditional relational database.
+These are specific to the Gremlin query language and compatible databases.

-### Setup for connecting to neptune (VPC restriction but no IAM)
+### Setup for connecting to Neptune (VPC restriction but no IAM)

 ```javascript
 const gremlin = require("gremlin")